 Dividend distribution paid from a Turkish company to another Turkish company is exempted from withholding tax (without any further condition).
-Dividends received by a holding company in Turkey from another Turkish subsidiary are exempt from corporate income tax (without any further conditions).
+Dividends received by a holding company in Türkiye from another Turkish subsidiary are exempt from corporate income tax (without any further conditions).
 Dividend distribution from a Turkish company to a Turkish individual or a non-resident shareholder (whether individual or corporate) is subject to withholding tax 10%.
-The rate of dividend withholding tax applied for a non-resident shareholder may be reduced if the shareholder is located in a jurisdiction having a favorable double tax treaty with Turkey.
+The rate of dividend withholding tax applied for a non-resident shareholder may be reduced if the shareholder is located in a jurisdiction having a favorable double tax treaty with Türkiye.
 Profits retained in the company are not subject to withholding tax unless declared as dividend to shareholders.
+Consider the following example, with assumption that the paid in

 Consider the following example, with assumption that the paid in capital of the company is TRY100.000 and a full dividend policy is adopted.

 Explanation Calculations

 Book profit 100,00

-Corporate income tax at 22 % 23,00
+Corporate income tax at 25 % 25,00

-Available for distribution 77,00
+Available for distribution 75,00

-First legal reserves (5 $\%$ of net profits, capped at 20 $\%$ of paid in capital) 3,85
+First legal reserves (5 $\%$ of net profits, capped at 20 $\%$ of paid in capital) 3,75

 1st level gross dividends (5 % of paid in capital) 5,00

-Available for secondary dividends 68,15
+Available for secondary dividends 66,25

-Secondary legal reserves (1/11 of available for secondary dividends) 6,20
+Secondary legal reserves (1/11 of available for secondary dividends) 6,02

-2nd level gross dividend 61,95
+2nd level gross dividend 60,23

-Gross dividends (first and secondary dividends) 66,95
+Gross dividends (first and secondary dividends) 65,23

-Withholding taxes on dividends at 15% 6,70
+Withholding taxes on dividends at 10% 6,52

-Net dividends 60,26
+Net dividends 58,71